EmilioBarradas/tiktok-app-api/README.md

 # TikTok API

-This is an unofficial Node.js implementation of the TikTok API.
+This is an unofficial TypeScript and Node.js implementation of the TikTok API.
 This module is not endorsed by, directly affiliated with, maintained, authorized, or sponsored by TikTok.
 Their internal API could change at any moment, and break this module's code.
 I try my best to maintain it, and keep it up-to-date.
 If you find bugs or have any questions, please submit an issue, and I will try my best to help you out.

 Table of Contents
 ---